codecov/swift-standard/README.md

 ## Processing Coverage Reports

 By default, coverage reports are not generated for Xcode builds.
 To make sure your Xcode scheme generates coverage reports click on your scheme --> "Edit Scheme" --> "Test" --> check "Gather coverage."
-Now, coverage reports will automatically be generated for each build
+Now, coverage reports will automatically be generated for each build.

 ## Errors Processing `.xccoverage` Files